namin/sav/README.md

 Limitations
 -----------

-The verifier relies on the [Princess theorem prover][princess], which only supports Presburger arithmetic.
+By default, the verifier relies on the [Z3 theorem prover][z3].
+With the option `-P:sav:princess`, it is possible to use the [Princess theorem prover][princess] instead, which only supports Presburger arithmetic.
 In particular, multiplications between variables are not allowed. [`neg1`][neg1] shows an example that cannot be handled because it is beyond Princess' powers.
-Instead of Princess, it is possible to use the [Z3 theorem prover][z3] with the command-line flag `-P:sav:z3`.
-The `neg1` example successfully verifies with this option.
+However, the `neg1` example successfully verifies without this option.

 `@verify` classes raises the issue of aliasing.
 The limitation that non-`Int` fields must be immutable to be considered in checked boolean